Smoke (Lisa Lois album)

 Smoke is the debut album by Dutch singer Lisa Lois.
-It was released November 27, 2009, following Lois' victory on the Dutch version of X-Factor.
+It was released on 27 November 2009 following Lois' victory on the Dutch version of X-Factor.
 The album was produced by London-based production group TMS.
 Songs have been written by notable songwriters such as Pixie Lott, Phill Tornalley and Jessie J.

-The album debuted at #6 at the Dutch Albums Chart.
-It has so far peaked at #4 and has sold over 25,000 copies within the Netherlands.
+The album debuted at 6 at the Dutch Albums Chart.
+It has so far peaked at 4 and has sold over 25,000 copies within the Netherlands.

 Background

 Lois' website states that the singer's predilection for pop, soul and blues finds its way into the record in the form of "catchy horns" and a "warm, international sound".
 It also claims that Lois provided all her background vocals herself.

 The album contains "powerful ballads" such as I Know Who I Am, as well as pop-influenced songs as No Good For Me.
 Lois decided to name the album after "one of her favorite tracks [on the album]", the song Smoke.

 She supports this decision saying: "I love Smoke, because it doesn't quite fit in.
 It's the odd one out.
 I think the tone, music and lyrics are very beautiful."

 Furthermore, she supports the album's laid-back overall tone, saying "I like blowing away people with my voice, but on this album I wanted to show I'm also able to sing quite modest, more like telling a story."